 - Fresh ginger and garlic

 - Seasonings: Oyster sauce, soy sauce, and sesame oil

-- Salt, pepper, and sugar: You will need 1 tbsp of sugar at the end.
+- Salt, pepper, and sugar: You will need 1 tablespoon of sugar at the end.
 This can be left out if preferred.

 - Prepare steak.
 Thinly slice the steak as thin as possible and at an angle.
-Marinate with the oyster sauce and sesame oil.
+Marinate the sliced steak with the oyster sauce and sesame oil for about 15 minutes.
 Add salt and pepper.

 - Chop fresh ginger and garlic.
 Peel and chop fresh ginger and garlic into small pieces.
 Set aside.

 - Chop vegetables.
 Wash and chop the broccoli into bite-sized pieces.
 Peel and slice the onion.
 Chop the green onions into 1" pieces.